 A Security Officer can define different access rights for folders and files.
 These rights are summarized in encryption profiles for the users.
-Encryption profiles are distributed to users via the u.trust LAN Crypt Cloud.
-Policies contain all rules, access rights, and keys required for transparent encryption.
+Encryption profiles are distributed to users via policy files.
+Policy files contain all rules, access rights, and keys required for transparent encryption.
+The policy file is protected by a certificate.
+In order for users to process data encrypted with u.trust LAN Crypt on their computers, they must have access to the policy file.
+By possessing the private key belonging to the certificate, the user has access to the policy file where the encryption profile is stored.

-u.trust LAN Crypt allows you to divide users into different permission groups.
-You don't need to worry about encryption or key exchange.
-You only need to be able to log in to your u.trust LAN Crypt Cloud account so that files can be transparently encrypted or decrypted as soon as they are opened or closed.
-All organizational forms can be mapped - from a LAN model where users are centrally administered to a distributed model where users only use notebooks.
+u.trust LAN Crypt enables users to be divided into different authorization groups.
+All u.trust LAN Crypt users who have saved the same encryption profile in their policy file are members of an authorization group.
+You do not have to worry about encryption or key exchange.
+You only need to be able to access the policy files so that the files can be transparently encrypted or decrypted as soon as they are opened or closed.
+All forms of organization can be mapped from a LAN model in which the users are administered centrally to a distributed model in which users only use notebooks.